Celebrating 70 Years with £10,000 in Local Support

 As we announced earlier in the year, in celebration of our 70th year of trading, we launched a £10,000 initiative to support local schools, charities, and community groups.
 We invited local organisations to apply for help in starting or expanding their gardening projects.

-As part of this initiative, we are donating plants, tools, and equipment to projects close by our three garden centres in Tiptree, Sudbury and the newly acquired Perrywood Buckhatch near Chelmsford.
+As part of this initiative, we have been donating plants, tools, and equipment to projects close by our three garden centres in Tiptree, Sudbury and the newly acquired Perrywood Buckhatch near Chelmsford.

-The goal is to encourage people of all ages to experience the mental and physical health benefits of gardening.
-Support will be tailored to each project’s needs and provided through vouchers, gardening tools, supplier donations, and hands-on project advice.
+The goal has been to encourage people of all ages to experience the mental and physical health benefits of gardening.
+Support has been tailored to each project’s needs and has been provided through vouchers, gardening tools, supplier donations, and hands-on project advice.

-Each centre will support a range of local projects as part of the initiative, such as:
+Each centre has supported a range of local projects as part of the initiative, such as:

 Perrywood Tiptree